-- For disciplinary suspensions of one or more full days imposed in good faith for infractions of safety rules of major significance.
+- For disciplinary suspensions of one or more full days imposed in good faith for infractions of safety rules of major significance; and

 - For disciplinary suspensions of one or more full days imposed in good faith for workplace conduct rule infractions.

-- The employee has not sought permission to use paid leave for this partial-day absence.
+- The employee has not sought permission to use paid leave for the partial-day absence;

-- The employee has sought permission to use paid leave for this partial-day absence and permission has been denied.
+- The employee has sought permission to use paid leave for the partial-day absence and permission has been denied;

-- The employee’s accrued paid leave has been exhausted.
+- The employee’s accrued paid leave has been exhausted; and

 - The employee chooses to use leave without pay.

-As a public entity all overpayments of wages and under deducted benefits must be collected from an employee.
+All Employees: As a public entity all overpayments of wages and under-deducted benefits must be collected from an employee.
 Payroll deductions for employees are allowable when the district has determined:

 - Regular wages (including overtime) have been overpaid;